 Books

-[edit]- Gangarams Indiranagar, 330/9 Axis Road Domlur Inner Ring Rd.
+[edit | edit source]- Gangarams Indiranagar, 330/9 Axis Road Domlur Inner Ring Rd.
 Domlur Layout.
 Near Indira Nagar Flyover, ☏ +91 80 4038 3838, [email protected].
 Daily 10AM-8PM.
 A wide selection of fiction and non-fiction books, including textbooks and professional works, stationery, multimedia, movies, toys, art material and gifts.

 - Oxford Book Store (at the Leela Galleria, next to Hotel Leela Palace).
-Has some of the latest collection of books and magazines but, doesn't offer any discounts.
+Has some of the latest collection of books and magazines, but doesn't offer any discounts.
 It has a Chai Bar attached offering 69 blends of tea.

-- Streelekha, 33/1-9, Thyagaraja Layout, Jaibharath Nagar, ☏ +91 80 2549 2783.
+- Streelekha, 33/1-9, Thyagaraj Layout, Jaibharath Nagar, ☏ +91 80 2549 2783.
 This is a great bookstore to explore the feminist literature and activism that is being produced in India, as well as other texts on the research and work of Indian NGOs.
 The atmosphere is relaxing and inviting.

 Boutiques

-[edit]- Levitate-InDiA in A RooM, 100 Ft.
+[edit | edit source]- Levitate-InDiA in A RooM, 100 Ft.
 Rd, ☏ +91 80 6452 8190, +91 98 4531 7776, [email protected].
 Silver & costume handcrafted Jewellery, Bohemian apparel, Indian kitsch, lifestyle accessories.

 - Sakhi by Chandras, 6th main, HAL 2nd stage, Indiranagar, ☏ +91 80 4115 5551.
 Combines traditional fabrics and craftsmanship with contemporary themes.
 Sakhi’s sarees, salwars and kurtis combine kanchivaram, tussar, chiffon, georgette, crêpe, organza and cotton with traditional techniques such as cut work, block print, kalamkari, badla, mirror work, chamki (sequins) and embroidery in a mélange of colours.

-- Stritva near ITPL, 294, 8th main, BEML Layout, ITPL Main Rd, ☏ +91 963 222 1615.
+- Stritva near ITPL, 294, 8th main, BEML Layout, ITPB Main Rd, ☏ +91 963 222 1615.
 Sells readymade salwar suit, kameez, kurtas, dress material, sarees and nightwear.
 The store has a good collection at good prices.

 Handicrafts

-[edit]- Miras Carpet Industries, No.7, Ground Floor, Suryodai Complex, Old Airport Rd, Kodihalli (Opp.
+[edit | edit source]- Miras Carpet Industries, No.7, Ground Floor, Suryodai Complex, Old Airport Rd, Kodihalli (Opp.
 Hotel Leela Palace), ☏ +91 80 4157 1894, +91 80 2521 0786, [email protected].
 Daily 9AM-9:30PM.
 Manufacturers and exporters of carpets, rugs, kilims, Indian handicrafts, jewellery, pashmina shawls, cashmere scarfs, silk sarees, etc. Claims to be the biggest dealer of Oriental carpets and rugs in Bangalore, selling high quality and "locally priced" wares.
 Valet car parking available.

 Jewellery

-[edit]- Giantti Luxury Ensemble (at Shop No. C9, Level 2, The Leela Palace), ☏ +91 80 4115 9766.
+[edit | edit source]- Giantti Luxury Ensemble (at Shop No. C9, Level 2, The Leela Palace), ☏ +91 80 4115 9766.
 Diamond & gold jewellery along with silver articles and idols.

 - Bluestone Site No.89/2, Lava Kusha Arcade, Munnekolal Village, Marathahalli Outer Ring Rd.